 What are micro expressions?

-What we call microexpressions or microexpressions today is based on the Face Action Coding System (FACS), the facial movement coding system published by the American psychology professor Paul Ekman and his colleague Wallace Friesen for the first time in 1978.
+What we call micro expressions or microexpressions today is based on the Facial Action Coding System (FACS), the facial movement coding system, first published in the year 1978 by the American psychology professor Paul Ekman and his colleague Wallace Friesen.

-At that time, Ekman had been dealing with emotions for a very long time.
-The question was whether emotions are something that we learn during our childhood, or whether emotions are innate.
+Ekman had been dealing with the subject of emotions for a long time.
+Related to this was the question of whether emotions are something we learn during our childhood or if emotions are innate.

 Feelings through facial muscles recognize

-With this question, he began to capture emotions in different cultures in different parts of the world.
-He developed a special system that showed emotions by means of facial muscle movements.
+With this questioning, he began to capture emotions in different cultures in different parts of the world.
+He developed a special system for detecting feelings based on facial muscle movements.

-The theory behind it was: If these emotional expressions are the same in all regions of the world, it means a universal foundation and therefore that emotions are innate.
-As it turned out, there are actually basic emotions that are expressed everywhere in the world, which are part of our biological outfit.
-It is assumed that these emotions were also part of the early communication, as humans could not yet speak.
+The theory behind it was that if these emotional expressions are the same in all regions of the world, it speaks for a universal basis and thus that emotions are innate.
+As it turned out, there are indeed basic emotions that are expressed the world over and are part of our biological makeup.
+It is believed that these emotions were also part of the early communication when man could not speak yet.

 Warning signs on the face

-For example, the expression of disgust is a warning signal for others.
-Similarly, the expression of anger makes it clear that the opposite is just in an upturned condition and is better kept apart.
-But the basic emotions are not always about warnings - even laughter is counted, which has a positive social function.
+For example, the expression of disgust is a warning signal to others.
+Similarly, it looks like the expression of anger, which makes it clear that the opposite is currently in an angry state and you better keep your distance.
+But the basic emotions are not always just warnings - they also include laughter, which has a positive social function.

-In the meantime, we know that a man's microexpressions are very difficult to influence or even suppress.
-They therefore represent a means to discover a discrepancy between a statement and the actual feeling.
-However, the only truly well-trained and well-trained people is the fact that the term "micro" stands for the fact that these emotions can not be read in one face for a second.
+We now know that micro-expressions of a human are very difficult to influence or even suppress.
+They therefore provide a means to discover a discrepancy between a statement and the actual feeling.
+However, people who are only really well-trained and familiar with the subject succeed in doing so.
+Above all, the term "micro" stands for the fact that these emotions can hardly be read in a face for a second.

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!